wmorgan/dcos-docs/1.7/usage/service-discovery/index.md

 ---
-post_title: Service Discovery and Load Balancing
+post_title: Service Discovery and Load Balancing in DC/OS
-post_excerpt: ""
-layout: docs.jade
+nav_title: Service Discovery
 ---

 In a dynamic environment, actually discovering where a service is currently running is difficult.
 There are many different ways to go about this, but we strongly recommend using [VIPs][1].